Professional Issues Tracker

 Our position

+The PICPA is vigorously advocating against the untenable expansion of the scope of the audit proposed by the PCAOB.
 Legislative outreach efforts are in progress.
 PICPA members are strongly encouraged to reach out to their state congressional representatives — U.S. Reps.
 Mike Kelley, Matt Cartwright, Brian Fitzpatrick, and U.S. Sen. John Fetterman — to make them aware of this significant issue.

 Audit Quality and Standards